pallgeuer/gpt_batch_api/README.md

 ## Getting Started

 Environment setup instructions and additional useful run commands are provided in `commands.txt`.
+See below for a condensed quickstart guide using pip to conveniently install `gpt_batch_api`.

 Applications should subclass the `TaskManager` class to implement the desired batch LLM task (see demos in `task_manager_demo.py` as well as the documentation in the `TaskManager` source code).
 Note that _very_ complex tasks could benefit from directly interacting with the underlying `GPTRequester` class (refer to how this class is used in `TaskManager`), but this should rarely be required.